 T-Ports Chief Executive Officer Kieran Carvill said it was an exciting step in the project’s timeline and signalled the project was on track to deliver its goal of bringing the port closer to the product.

-“The many years of work that have gone into the project are now beginning to come to fruition in a really visible way.”
+“The many years of work that have gone into the project are now beginning to come to fruition in a really visible way in coming months.”

 The $130 million Lucky Bay project features two up-country bunker storage sites at Lock and Lucky Bay with approximately 500,000 tonnes of capacity, steel silos at port with approximately 24,000 tonnes of storage, port receival and loading facilities, a bespoke transhipment vessel with a capacity of 3,500 tonnes and a fertiliser import and storage facility.